Keerthivasan-Venkitajalam/Keerthivasan-Venkitajalam/README.md

 <h4>
 <p align="center">
-I’m currently pursuing my B.Tech in Computer Science with a specialization in Artificial Intelligence.
-I’m passionate about machine learning, deep learning, and their application in various fields such as healthcare and cybersecurity.
-Along with my academic journey, I’m also dedicated to exploring innovative solutions that integrate AI in medicine and other research opportunities around that domain.
+I’m currently trudging through my B.Tech in Computer Science with a specialization in Artificial Intelligence, because apparently, I thought mixing algorithms with creativity was a good idea.
+My passion for machine learning, deep learning, and their "life-changing" applications in healthcare and cybersecurity has me constantly juggling between coding marathons and pretending I understand quantum physics.
+Spoiler alert: I barely know how to code, and trust me, it’s true.

 <p align="center">
-As an aspiring writer and poetry enthusiast, I like to balance my technical interests with creativity.
-I'm also exploring new technologies in the IoRT space and enjoy collaborating on interdisciplinary projects that push the boundaries of AI and technology.
+When I'm not lost in a sea of technical papers, I try to balance the insanity of AI with my love for writing and poetry—because who doesn't need an emotional outlet while debugging?
+I'm also diving into the IoRT space, probably just to confuse myself more, and love collaborating on projects that somehow manage to push both my sanity and AI to their limits.
 </h4>

 <div align="center">